-I’ve been hard at work recently producing the product photography for a website called kode-store.co.uk.
-The website sells hair extensions for people to weave on to their own hair.
+I’ve been hard at work recently on a project of ours called kode-store.co.uk.
+The website did sell hair extensions for people to weave on to their own hair, but i dropped this product to sell vintage collectables instead.
 As the website, shop and product pages are white i had to create all the product images on a plain white background.
 You might think that it's quite easy to shoot a product on a white background but personally i think products photographed on non white backgrounds are much easier to process.

 If you want to get the job done with as little work and image processing as possible it's important to have the right setup to start with.
 The equipment i use is as follows:

 - 4 tripods, 2 for lights and 2 for the backdrop

 - 1 flash with diffuser